warmist/scripts/docs/quickfort.rst

 All transformations are anchored at the blueprint start cursor position.
 This is the upper left corner by default, but it can be modified if the blueprint has a `start() modeline marker <quickfort-start>`.
-This just means that the blueprint tile that would normally appear under your cursor will still appear under your cursor, regardless of how the blueprint is rotated or flipped.
+This means that the blueprint tile that would normally appear under your cursor will still appear under your cursor, regardless of how the blueprint is rotated or flipped.

 ``<transformation>`` is one of: